The Human Services Program is still accepting applications for Bellingham, Everett, and Distance Learning for fall 2020!

-The Human Services Program prepares professionals to work in a variety of settings as case managers, advocates, grant writers, youth workers, volunteer coordinators, human resource specialists, fundraisers, trainers, para-educators or advocacy specialists for victims of child abuse, domestic violence, homelessness, or other social issues.
+Thousands of Human Services graduates are currently working in meaningful positions in nonprofit, government, and community-based services.
+Graduates work in a variety of settings as case managers, advocates, grant writers, youth workers, volunteer coordinators, fundraisers, trainers, para-educators, and advocacy specialists for victims of child abuse, domestic violence, homelessness, or other social issues.

 Please contact us to schedule a personal advising appointment!